MicroEJ/docs/Trainings/gettingStartedIMXRT1170MultiSandbox.rst

    If you are using an IDE other than Android Studio, please have a look at :ref:`sdk_6_run_on_simulator` section.

 * Double-click on the :guilabel:`runOnSimulator` task in the Gradle tasks view.
-It may take few seconds to start:
+It may take a few seconds to start:

    .. figure:: images/multiSandbox/getting-started-runOnSimulator.png
       :alt: runOnSimulator task